aelious/imgMod/README.md

 To use this package, inside the directory you wish to download them into run:

-(ENSURE YOU HAVE A GO.MOD FILE FIRST)
+(ENSURE YOU HAVE A .MOD FILE FIRST)

 go get -u github.com/aelious/imgMod